(912) 396-1764

 herbs:

-• $15 for 30 minute consultation
+- $15 for consultation

 5. How do I dress for acupuncture treatments?

-For instance, we may place needles in your forearm to treat low back pain.
-Just bring loose clothing.
 Pants that can be comfortably rolled up above your knees are usually fine but bring a pair of shorts with you just in case.
 Also, wear a shirt that can roll up past your elbows.

 6. Do you have a cancellation policy if I can’t make it to my appointment?